Skip to the content.

 The one used for the course is the following : Epigenetics is the study of mitotically and/or meiotically heritable (but reversible) changes in gene/genome function that cannot be explained by changes in DNA sequence and persist in the absence of the factors that induce these changes.

 Many lysine residues of histone tails can be acetylated.
 The addition of the acetyl group neutralizes the positive charge of lysine radicals, which diminishes interactions with the negatively-charged DNA.
 Consequently, histone acetylation is usually associated with open, transcriptionally active chromatin.
-Histones tails can also be methylated, with different outcomes depending on which lysine residue is methylated and how many methyl-groups are added to the lysine.
+Histones tails can also be methylated, with different outcomes depending on which lysine residue is methylated and how many methyl groups are added to the lysine.
 Methylation of the lysines 4 of histone H3 is seen in euchromatin, with H3K4me3 being found at active promoters.
 On the contrary, H3K27me3 and H3K9me3 are found in the heterochromatic, transcriptionally-silent regions of the chromosomes.

 Figure - Schematic representation of histone modifications.